spiceai/spiceai/docs/PRINCIPLES.md

 ### API first

 All functionality is available through the HTTP API on the Spice.ai runtime: `spiced`

+### Composable from community driven-components

+A Spice.ai project consists of Datasets and Models, which are composable through community built-components available through the spicerack.org registry or defined locally.

 ### First class extensibility